 So back to our previous example, one day the port forwarding configuration works.
 The next day it may not.
 In order to avoid this problem, we need to set up a static IP address on the computer that the ports are going to be forwarded to.

-A static ip address is an ip address that is not assigned by DHCP.
-A static ip address is an ip address that has been manually setup on that computer.
-DHCP actually knows nothing about an ip address that has been assigned staticly.
-It doesn't even know that ip address has been assigned.
-So it can very easily hand out an ip address via dhcp that is the same as the one that has been assigned statically.
-At the start of this explaination, we said that an ip address needs to be unique.
-When two computers have the same ip address there is an ip address conflict and neither of them can connect to the internet.
+A static IP address is an IP address that is not assigned by DHCP.
+A static IP address is an IP address that has been manually setup on that device.
+DHCP actually knows nothing about an IP address that has been assigned statically.
+It doesn't even know that an IP address has been assigned.
+So it can very easily hand out an IP address via DHCP that is the same as the one that has been assigned statically.
+Remember, an IP address needs to be unique.
+When two computers have the same IP address there is an IP address conflict and neither of them can connect to the internet.

-There are a couple really easy ways arround this.
-The first one is to just assign an ip address that is far away from the dhcp assigned ip address.
-If dhcp assigns 192.168.1.2 as it's first assignable ip address, you should assign a static ip address that is something like 192.168.1.50 or more.
-It's pretty unlikely that you will have 50 computers on your network, so there will never be an ip address conflict.
-If the first ip address handed out by dhcp was something like 192.168.1.253, you should enter should assign an ip address that is 192.168.1.150 or less.
+The easy way around this is to just assign an IP address that is far away from the range of IP addresses that are assigned by DHCP.
+If DHCP assigns 192.168.1.2 as it's first assignable IP address, assign a static IP address that is something like 192.168.1.50 or more.
+(It's pretty unlikely that you will have 50 computers on your network, so there will never be an IP address conflict.)
+If the first IP address handed out by DHCP is something like 192.168.1.253, assign an IP address that is 192.168.1.150 or less.

 The only thing that matters is that there are no IP address conflicts.
 Just make sure you do not set up a static IP address that is one of the IP addresses that DHCP normally hands out.
 To always avoid IP address conflicts you need to know what your router's DHCP range is.
 You can find it by logging in to your router and going to the DHCP section.
 The range will be listed there.
 Simply choose an IP address outside the listed range when setting up a static IP and you will never have an IP address conflict.